 For details, application and audition information, visit grsf.org/education/apprentice

-Auditions for the 2014 season will be held in Winona, Minnesota in early July.
-Anyone auditioning will receive a ticket to see one of the productions in the 2013 season: Henry V or Twelfth Night.
+Additionally, Skype interviews are being arranged for Tuesday: July 8th.
+DUE TO THE HIGH VOLUME OF SKYPE INQUIRIES, ALL FURTHER DIGITAL AUDITIONS WILL NEED TO BE DONE THROUGH A VIDEO SUBMISSION TO AUDITIONS@GRSF.ORG.
+Anyone auditioning will receive a ticket to see the production playing the night of their audition (The Merry Wives of Windsor or Hamlet depending on the night).
 Please prepare two monologues each under 2 minutes.
 At least one should be by Shakespeare and preferably in verse.
 If you are singer, please prepare 16 bars of a song to sing a capella.
 No accompanist will be provided.
 To schedule a time or for more information, please email your photo and resume to firstname.lastname@example.org.
 No phone calls please.